10CDizzle/Rust-QEMU-HelloWorld/README.md

  It uses GitHub User nrf-rs's rust Crate microbit to build for the nRF51822 microbit v1.
 Additionally, uses the crates probe-run and flip-link (for stack overflow protection).

-# How to run the binaries using QEMU:
+# How to run the premade binary using QEMU:

 1. Ensure that you have QEMU installed for your current platform (https://www.qemu.org/) -You will specifically be emulating an ARM platform, so make sure that this platform is installed.